mahalakshmik/cockfightstatic/README.md

 note:added Ngx spinner if we get any version we need to remove , it supports only 12-v.

 ##spinner code
+for spinner style check browseranimationmodule adde or not in appmodule.ts
   1.  public spinnerService: NgxSpinnerService,
    2. this.spinnerService.show();